buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/integration-testing-strategy.md

 ### Classify a message

-This test asserts that when DMR receives an unclassified message which is correctly formed, it is able to classify it and reply to the calling participant with the classification.
+This test asserts that when DMR receives a correctly formed unclassified message, it is able to classify it and reply to the calling participant with the classification.
 This is steps 1-4 from [Milestones.md](https://github.com/buerokratt/Project-Documentation-Management/blob/main/Milestones.md) and represents milestone 1.

 Input: Test requests that mock bot generates an unclassified message with all appropriate headers and submits it to DMR.